 Lange Tafel is an oral history program and open-air event that occurs in three stages (or “Acts”) designed to inspire dialogue between cultures and generations.

-In Act 1, school children interview family members and other community members about their experiences with immigration, record their stories, and develop their own perspective on the topic.
-In 12 guided workshops, school children work in small teams, create time lines about the history of migration in their community, learn interviewing methods and communication skills, and write about what they learned in their interviews.
+In Act 1, school children interview family members and other community members about their experiences with immigration, record their stories and develop their own perspective on the topic.
+In 12 guided workshops, school children work in small teams, create timelines about the history of migration in their community, learn interview methods and communication skills, and write about what they learned in their interviews.